natashakhoblall/miniproject/README.md

 Status-

 o	Task: The git status command displays the state of the working directory and the staging area.
-It lets you see which changes have and havenít been staged as well as which files aren't being tracked by Git.
+It lets you see which changes have and haven‚Äôt been staged as well as which files aren't being tracked by Git.

 Checkout-